violetguos/ResearchPapers/ActiveLearning.md

             - Maximal information for the weights of a given model.
             - Predict value accurately in limited region instead of globally.
             - Maximal information to discriminate between different models.
+        - Pick datapoint that maximizes the entropy of the difference between weight distribution before datapoint and weight distribution after datapoint.
+        - Prove that expectation of this approach is same as expectation of cross entropy between both distributions.
+        - Generalizes to multiple data point and multiple outputs case.
     - Future Direction/Drawbacks
         - Assume hypothesis space is correct.
     - Related Works